luckboy/toyroot/README.md

 ## Cleaning

-You can remove the building directories and root file systems.
+You can remove the building directories and root file systems by invoke `./clean.sh`.
 If you pass arguments, clean.sh just remove the specified packages from the building directory and the directory with packages.
 Usage of this script:

         ./clean.sh [<package> ...]